Prudential's Eastspring buys second Thai asset manager to boost growth

-SINGAPORE (Reuters) - Prudential Plc’s (PRU.L) Asian asset management unit Eastspring Investments is buying 50.1% of Thanachart Fund Management Co.
+SINGAPORE, Oct 1 (Reuters) - Prudential Plc’s Asian asset management unit Eastspring Investments is buying 50.1% of Thanachart Fund Management Co.
 Ltd. (TFUND) for 4.21 billion baht ($137.5 million), just a year after entering the Thai mutual fund market via an acquisition.

 Eastspring is buying the stakes from Thanachart Bank Pcl (TBANK) and Government Savings Bank.
 It has an option to raise ownership in the Thai asset manager to 100% in the future.